Saw Tun (minister)

 Major General Saw Tun (စောထွန်း) is a Burmese military officer and retired major general in the Myanmar Army.
 He has served as Minister for Construction of Myanmar from 17 June 1995 to 2009.
-Saw Tun was one of the longest serving minister in the first cabinet of Than Shwe.
+Saw Tun was one of the longest serving ministers in the first cabinet of Than Shwe.

+Personal life

+Saw Htun is married to Myint Myint Ko.